michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 In other words, the effectiveness of incremental compilation is very sensitive to the structure of the program being compiled and the change being made.
 Changing a single character in the source code might very well invalidate the whole incremental compilation cache.
-Hopefully though, this kind of change is a rare case and most of the time only a small portion of the program has to be recompiled.
+Usually though, this kind of change is a rare case and most of the time only a small portion of the program has to be recompiled.